 I used the same technique with the same tower that same evening, and thanks to decent image stabilisation and good high ISO performance, I didn’t need a tripod either.

 So the moral of the story is to keep an eye open for framing opportunities, especially alley-ways that over-look the tower.
-If you’re interested in the camera I used here, check out my Canon EOS 7D Mark II review!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+If you’re interested in the camera I used here, check out my Canon EOS 7D Mark II review!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!